Kong/kongponents/docs/components/modal.md

 ```

 :::tip NOTE
-By default when using `content` slot KModal comes with a padded container.
-However, should you want to customize that behaviour, you can override that like in the example above.
-We suggest you use `$kui-space-80` [design token](https://github.com/Kong/design-tokens) token for any container padding and `$kui-border-radius-40` token for rounding the corners.
+By default when using `content` slot KModal comes with a wrapper container with no padding.
+However, should you want to customize that behaviour, we suggest you use `kui-space-80` [design token](https://github.com/Kong/design-tokens) or `24px` for any container padding and `kui-border-radius-40` token or `8px` for rounding the corners.
 :::

 ## Events